 - And so on.

-The Key Difference Between A Successful Photo And An Ordinary Photo
+The Key Difference Between A Great Photo And An Ordinary Photo

 In the insatiable quest to collect their experiences, not all photographers succeed in capturing and restoring their emotions in their intensity and richness.